 The Computing and Information Studies (CIS) major prepares students to take a leadership role in information technology careers, and advances the use of information technology across the W&J curriculum.

 The CIS curriculum combines aspects of history, sociology, psychology, communication, art, design, science, and mathematics.
 The program stresses problem solving and effective communication skills while addressing issues in computational thinking, visual culture, interaction design, information management and analysis, systems development, and security.
 Students select from a range of electives while continuing a course of study that provides a solid grounding in effective coding and production, as well as user-focused design and interaction, and formal modeling and analysis.

-Students with an interest in a particular subfield within computing are encouraged to consider other programs or concentrations associated with the program as well, such as Environmental Studies; Film and Video Studies; Graphic Design; Mind, Brain, and Behavior; or Professional Writing.
-Students majoring in other fields looking for a computing course to complement their studies are encouraged to consider CIS 100, CIS 105, CIS 112, CIS 207, CIS 241, CIS 271 or CIS 275.
+Students with an interest in a particular subfield within computing are encouraged to consider other programs or concentrations associated with the program including, but not limited to, Environmental Studies; Film and Video Studies; Graphic Design; Mind, Brain, and Behavior; or Professional Writing.

 The CIS major and minor are associated with the Department of Computing and Information Studies.
 A major requires 11 courses and a minor requires six.
 Additional information is available in the W&J College Catalog.